Introduction

 Factor Time-Based Identity-Based

-Memory Usage High (all in memory) Low (streaming mode)
+Memory Usage Low (streaming mode) Low (streaming mode)